-The latest research shows that in most cases, as much as 70% of the decision-making process is already over by the time a prospect raises their hand for a conversation.
+The latest research from Gartner shows that in most cases, 80%+ of the decision-making process is already over by the time a prospect raises their hand for a conversation.

 So it's critical that you use your website to create helpful, educational resources that attract the right website visitors and begin to help them solve their challenges.

-Heck no. By creating buyer personas, you'll be able to zero-in on the content that's going to grab them (virtually) by the shirt collar and attract them to your website.
+Heck no. By creating buyer personas, you can zero in on the content that will grab them (virtually) by the shirt collar and attract them to your website.

-- "Holy smokes, I can't believe I finally found what I've been searching for over the past few weeks."
+- "Holy smokes, I can't believe I finally found what I've searched for over the past few weeks."

 - "Wow, this is so insanely helpful.
 What else do they have to say?"